hotwired/stimulus/docs/reference/targets.md

 }
 ```

+**Note** During the execution of `[name]TargetConnected` and
+`[name]TargetDisconnected` callbacks, the `MutationObserver` instances behind
+the scenes are paused.
+This means that if a callback add or removes a target
+with a matching name, the corresponding callback _will not_ be invoked again.

 ## Naming Conventions

 Always use camelCase to specify target names, since they map directly to properties on your controller.